kukuu/webpack/README.md

 # Stop Programming With Globals

-Traditional Front End™ programming relies mainly on global variables.
+Traditional Front End programming relies mainly on global variables.
 CSS rules all exist in a global namespace.
 Applying CSS rules to elements relies on manually lining up the contents of global strings (selectors) correctly.
 A hard coded image path is a global, and you can't statically analyze your codebase to find outdated, moved, or deleted images.
 Using a custom font in your CSS means you globally defined that font file somewhere, and you better hope you loaded it at the right time!
+Not very good though!

 Stop being a human compiler.
 Use a dependency graph.

 # Using Vanilla JavaScript